 The winter wonderland walk-through is separated into different areas and rooms.
 There’s one area that’s supposed to represent Narnia, Santa’s stables, a stables with nodding donkeys and dancing chickens and lots of little houses.
 There’s lots of animals of all kinds and sizes all over the place.
 Some of these move and Smallest Child was a little bit scared by them so we skipped some of them quite quickly.
 There’s a pretty little mountain and stream with a slightly random collection of seal pups and arctic foxes.

-Next up is a dark tunnel with glow in the dark sea creatures.
+In the middle there is a dark tunnel with glow in the dark sea creatures.
 This has nothing to do with Christmas but it does help to break up the snowy scenes.
-If you went last year this is exactly the same.
+It’s the same set up as the past three years and the otters (or are they seals??) are now a bit creaky which made me laugh!

 Then you’re through to the woodland area.
 Again, this is remarkably similar (if not identical) to what was here last year.
 There’s moving bears, a Beavers Creek, swan and deer.
 There’s some cute little jokes for the adults as well.
 Obviously Beavers Creek isn’t a joke but there’s a reference to going on a bear hunt.

-From this point on everything is completely new.
-There’s Santa’s workshop (which is run by what I think is a Walrus??), Santa’s cottage (complete with sleeping Toad) and sleigh surrounded by trees.
+One big thing that is missing from last year was Santa’s workshop (which was run by what I think is a Walrus??), Santa’s cottage (complete with sleeping Toad) and sleigh surrounded by trees.
 You’ll find a couple of elves on the shelves dotted around too.
 There’s a lovely big penguin sat in the sleigh.
 I’m definitely not going to focus on the fact that there are no penguins at the north pole.
 Nope, it doesn’t bother me at all.
 Definitely not.

 Finally you come to the Polar Bear section.
 There’s loads of them dotted around, including some that move.
 There’s two really cute ones by the Santa sign – a mum and a baby having a cuddle.
 Awwwww.
 It’s a nice way to end the winter wonderland walk-through at Dobbies in Wendover.